-When you hire a great moving company, there are certain items allowed to move Interstate.
-They can transport almost all your items from your old place to the new location, even if it’s in a different state.
+When you hire a long distance moving company, there are certain items they can not move across state lines.
+They can transport almost all your items.
+From your old place to the new location, even if it’s in a different state.
 However, there are certain things you can’t simply move across state lines without any issues.
 What’s more, it’s best if you make alternate arrangements for your most valuable and perishable possessions.
 Let’s have a look at what your Miami, FL, Raleigh, NC, and Orlando, FL interstate movers can’t move.

-Here at Family Movers Express, safety is our top priority, so we won’t be able to transport anything that could put our drivers, vans, or your family at risk.
-What’s more, there are certain laws surrounding what can be moved from state to state.
-The regulations regarding dangerous items are different in each part of the country, which is why you’ll have to consider the local laws at your new home before bringing certain things over.
+Here at Family Movers Express, safety is our top priority.
+We won’t be able to transport anything that could put our drivers, vans, or your family at risk.
+What’s more, there are certain laws surrounding what you can move across state lines.
+The regulations regarding dangerous items are different in each part of the country.
+You will have to consider the local laws at your new home before bringing certain things over.

 Hazardous Items

 We can’t transport items that pose a threat to the health and safety of our staff.
-Objects such as car batteries, poisons, certain fertilizers or household chemicals, nail polish remover, matches, gasoline, paints, and paint thinners should be left in your old state.
-This is because they can catch fire or leak and cause damage to the van and your other objects that are being transported.
+Car batteries, poisons, certain fertilizers or household chemicals, nail polish remover, matches, gasoline, paints, and paint thinners are some.
+This is because they can catch fire or leak and cause damage to the van and your other objects.

-Many of these items can easily be purchased again at your new place, so it’s best to give them away or sell them and then buy them from your local grocery store at your destination.
-Keep in mind that alcohol is also included in the list of hazardous items.
+You can easily purchase many of these items again at your new place.
+It’s best to give them away or sell them, and then buy them from your local grocery store.
+Keep in mind that alcohol is also in the list of hazardous items.
 If you have an extensive wine collection, you can let us know beforehand.
-We might be able to provide a solution for you, but we need to be aware of this before the moving day.
+We may have a solution, but we need to know before you arrange your move across state lines

 Guns and Ammo

 The laws around gun possession are different in each state, which can make transporting these objects to your new place challenging.
-Professional moving companies won’t be able to help you with moving your handguns and ammunition because it is illegal for them to do so in many places.
+Professional moving companies won’t be able to help you move across state lines with handguns and ammunition because it is illegal for them to do so in many places.
 If you possess a small quantity of these objects, your best bet is to transport them on your own.

 Make sure you’re aware of all the laws, both in your old and in your new state, as well as in any states you’ll be traveling through, before you pack up and move your guns.
-People who have a lot of firearms and ammunition should enlist the help of a licensed firearms dealer, who is legally allowed to cross state lines with these items.
+People who have a lot of firearms and ammunition should enlist the help of a licensed firearms dealer, who can legally move across state lines with these items.
 That way, you’re not going to run into legal trouble, and your guns are protected.
 Your movers can refer you to such a professional.

 Things You Might Consider Moving on Your Own